Keeping Electronics Safe When Not in Use

 Most electronics come with different pieces, which are assembled into one working unit.
 These devices may include the central unit, physical media, and accessories such as controllers, charging wires, power cords, and input and output cables.
 When storing these devices, separate these pieces to avoid damage if connected to the device.

 Exporting data will also increase the space for the central unit inside the storage device.
 However, after separating these accessories, make sure you can label these pieces for easier identification.
 Cables can seize in their sockets when storing devices for long periods.
-Be sure to remove all cables from your devices before storage and store them seperately.
+Be sure to remove all cables from your devices before storage and store them separately.
 It would be better if you curled the cables into a loop to avoid damage.

 Cover The Screen and Monitors